TheSethRose/X-Pilot/docs/tweepy-v2-conversation-moderation.md

-# Conversation Moderation with Tweepy and Twitter API v2
+# Conversation Moderation with Tweepy and 𝕏 API v2

-This guide explores conversation moderation capabilities available through Tweepy and the Twitter API v2, with a focus on what's possible within the Free 𝕏 API Plan.
+This guide explores conversation moderation capabilities available through Tweepy and the 𝕏 API v2, with a focus on what's possible within the Free 𝕏 API Plan.

 ## Moderation Capabilities Overview